 What if you could design and develop a website with no coding?
 What if the process was easy enough that you could do it in an afternoon?
 What if the platform had everything you need to build beautiful, responsive websites for any device?

-There are many reasons why Webflow is better than WordPress.
+Despite the fact that there are the likes of Elementor and Divi, there are many reasons why Webflow is better than WordPress.

 For one, Webflow is faster and easier to use.
 It also has a more intuitive interface that makes designing your site much simpler.